Skip to main content

 Culture Of Hiding Problems One Seattle Roofsmart

 This is why we were replacing the decking on the roof above.
-The previous crew knew better than to tell their boss the decking was rotten – so they hid it.
+The previous crew hid the rotten decking instead of reporting it and making sure it got fixed.

 At RoofSmart, our culture demands excellence at all times, no matter the expense or time it takes to resolve an issue.
 And our inspectors SEARCH for errors, no matter how slight, before they sign off on a roofing project.